chrisw4858/RepData_PeerAssessment1/PA1_template.md

 ## 5 2012-10-05 13294.00
 ## 6 2012-10-06 15420.00
 ```
-We see that 10/1/2012 now has a non-zero value for the number of steps
+We see that 10/1/2012 now has a non-zero, non-NA value for the number of steps

-Examining the histogram of the number of steps per day shows that there are far fewer days with zero steps (but some do remain).
-Visually, it appears that there is a greater number of days with more than 10,000 steps.
+Examining the histogram of the number of steps per day shows that, visually, it appears that there is now a greater number of days with more than 10,000 steps.

 ```r